To determine your chances of developing cardiovascular disease

 People who eventually go on to develop cardiovascular disease often have had a high LDL-C for many years before they develop any symptoms from it.
 Therefore, measuring LDL-C can be useful to help predict your chances of developing cardiovascular disease, allowing you to do something about it before it causes you any problems.

-In fact, in the UK, the first line lipid test to identify people with ‘high cardiovascular risk’ is not LDL-C, but another parameter derived from the lipid profile called the total cholesterol : HDL cholesterol ratio.
+In fact, in the UK, the first line lipid test used in risk calculators to identify people with ‘high cardiovascular risk’ is not LDL-C, but another parameter derived from the lipid profile called the total cholesterol : HDL cholesterol ratio.
 The LDL-C would almost always be checked at the same time, and does provide additional information to the total cholesterol : HDL cholesterol ratio.
 For example, if it is very high, this can sometimes indicate specific conditions such as ‘familial hypercholesterolaemia’.

 2) In people known to be at high risk of developing cardiovascular disease, to monitor their response to treatment